 Defectively designed and manufactured appliances have been linked to home fires, burn injuries, smoke inhalation injuries and even fatal fire accidents.
 Victims of defective appliances should preserve the damaged product for a thorough inspection.
 They also may have it in their best interest to speak with an experienced product liability attorney who will help them pursue compensation for their losses from the at-fault manufacturer of the defective product.

-If you have been injured by a defective product, you may be able to file a product liability lawsuit against the party responsible for your injuries, damages and losses.
+If a defective product has injured you, you may be able to file a product liability lawsuit against the party responsible for your injuries, damages and losses.
 A successful claim against a negligent product manufacturer can result in financial support for medical bills, lost wages, pain and suffering and other related damages.

 In such cases, plaintiffs must prove that the product was defective and that it caused their injuries and damages.
 Plaintiffs must also show that they used the products in the manner in which they were supposed to have been used.
 An experienced product defect lawyer will be able to advise injured victims and their families regarding their legal rights and options.